mbreese/mvpipe_py/README.md

     1, 2 - job.mail has slightly different meanings for SGE and SLURM.
 For
            each, it corresponds to the `-m` setting.

+    3 - the shell for the bash runner can be set using the global shell config

+    4 - pre and post script are only included once for the bash runner, so if any job includes pre or post, then the final script will as well.

 ### Runner specific settings